Yoast/wordpress-seo/packages/yoastseo/src/scoring/assessments/SCORING SEO.md

 ### 8) Images
 **What it does**: Checks the presence of images in the text.

-**When applies**: If there is a text with at least one image present.
+**When it applies**: If there is a text with at least one image present.

 **Name in code**: ImageCountAssessment